Verca/tic-tac-toe/README.md

     - because it will compare references instead of doing deep equals on structures

 ### Independence
-It's **robust againts accidental owerwrites** and unexpected name collisions
+It's **robust against accidental overwrites** and unexpected name collisions
   - All **actions are name-spaced**.
-This will avoid collision when someone accidentally names action in the same way.
+This will avoid a collision when someone accidentally names action in the same way.
-    - Reducers example: When two people in different modules name their action "LOAD_LIST", your reducers will ignore actions from other module (unless you specificaly import them from action file of that module)
+    - Reducers example: When two people in different modules name their action "LOAD_LIST", your reducers will ignore actions from another module (unless you specifically import them from action file of that module)
     - Epics have the same principal as reducers - you will listen only to imported actions.
-  - Every reducer has it's own part of the application state (nobody will rewrite your part of state unless they do so from your module).
+  - Every reducer has its own part of the application state (nobody will rewrite your part of state unless they do so from your module).
   - State structure is strictly defined in the file `moduleState.js` in every module.
-In case anybody want's to add some other property, it needs to be defined in there.
+In case anybody wants to add some other property, it needs to be defined in there.
   - Every module has it's own namespaced styles (no collisions).

 ### Other